ssamot/ce888/labs/lab1/README.md

 	* Obviously create the directory if it doesn't exist

-## Lab Exercices
+## Lab Exercises
-* Create a pycharm project in the remote directory of your labs
+- [ ] Create a pycharm project in the remote directory of your labs
-* I will tell everyone what to comment on in the IRC channel!
+- [ ] I will tell everyone what to comment on in the IRC channel!
 	* You will need to type messages from time to time as the lab progresses
-* Using the emotion detector, find the average of each emotion present in the comments
+- [ ] Using the emotion detector, find the average of each emotion present in the comments
 	* Add the emotions for each message
 	* Divide by the number of emotions by the number of messages received
 	* Also find the average of each emotion for each nick!
-* Print the results every time a new comment is entered and it contains some new emotional information
+- [ ] Print the results every time a new comment is entered and it contains some new emotional information
-* Find the rolling average for each emotion
+- [ ] Find the rolling average for each emotion
 	* Calculate rolling average as ``ave = ave + a * (emotion -ave)``
 	* Set `a = 0.01`
 	* Find the average emotion for each nick as well
-* Once you are done, save your changes in github
+- [ ] Once you are done, save your changes in github
 	* Go inside your lab directory and do
       * ``git add -a -V``
       * ``git commit -m <message>``
       * ``git push origin master``